JulianVennen/spyglass-mc-jetbrains/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 ## Implementation ToDo list
-- [ ] Bundle the Spyglass language server with the plugin
+- [x] Bundle the Spyglass language server with the plugin
 - [ ] Add UI elements to restart the language server
 - [ ] Cleanup README
 - [ ] Check compatibility with other JetBrains IDEs
+- [ ] Find out why the VSCode extension registers an empty schema for various MC json files

 <!-- Plugin description -->
 Minecraft data pack support for JetBrains IDEs provided through [the Spyglass language server](https://spyglassmc.com/).